Pacific / Environment

 World needs 300 large protected areas by 2030 to reach ocean protection target - study

-Dynamic Planet chief executive and lead author Kristin Rechberger said 85 MPAs would need to be made every day from the beginning of next year to reach the goal.
+Dynamic Planet chief executive and lead author Kristin Rechberger said 85 MPAs would need to be made daily from the beginning of next year to reach the goal.
 Photo: AFP

-Three-hundred large marine protected areas (MPAs) offshore need to be established in the next six years - and 190,000 in small coastal areas - if 30 percent of the world's ocean is to be protected by 2030, according to a new study.
+Three-hundred large marine protected areas (MPAs) offshore and 190,000 in small coastal areas need to be established in the next six years if the world is to reach the goal of protecting 30 percent of the ocean by 2030, according to a new study.

 The goal of protecting 30 percent of the ocean by 2030 was made at the UN Convention on Biological Diversity Conference (COP15) in December 2022.

-Currently, 8.2 percent of the ocean is under some form of protection, but only 3 percent of this number is highly protected, the report by Dynamic Planet and National Geographic Pristine Seas said.
+Currently, 8.2 percent of the ocean is under some form of protection but only three percent of this number is highly protected, the report by Dynamic Planet and National Geographic Pristine Seas said.

-Dynamic Planet chief executive and lead author for the report Kristin Rechberger said 85 MPAs would need to be made daily from the beginning of next year to reach the goal.
+Dynamic Planet chief executive and lead author Kristin Rechberger said 85 MPAs would need to be made daily from the beginning of next year to reach the goal.

 "It is overwhelming and at the same time we know how to do it," she said.

-For every dollar put into an MPA $10 is generated, with both tourism and fishing improving, the report said.
+It said for every dollar put into an MPA $10 is generated, with both tourism and fishing improving.

 "There's dive tourism inside the reserve and then the spillover replenishes the fisheries outside," Rechberger said.

-Some MPAs could be much more effective, Rechberger said.
+Rechberger said some MPAs could be much more effective.

 "There is bottom trawling in some coastal marine reserves.